Above: Bowel cancer screening campaign Youtube video featuring Mary G

 Bowel cancer is the second most common cancer to cause death in the Aboriginal Australian community but is one of the most treatable cancers if found early.

 The NBCSP has reported less than half of all eligible West Australians participate when they receive the home test kit which is designed to detect bowel cancer in its very early stages.
 When detected early, more than 90 per cent of bowel cancers can be treated successfully.

 Help us increase participation amongst the Aboriginal West Australian community by sharing our bowel cancer screening campaign.

-The new bowel cancer screening campaign is running across radio, digital and social media platforms in the Kimberley and Pilbara regions over the next few months.
+Phase 1 of the new bowel cancer screening campaign is running across radio, digital and social media platforms in the Kimberley and Pilbara regions over the next few months.

 We have teamed up with Mary G, an Aboriginal personality, educator, and radio presenter to raise awareness of bowel cancer amongst the Aboriginal community and encourage more people to do the NBCSP test when they receive it in the mail.

 Phase 2 of the campaign will feature local people from the South West, Wheatbelt, Great Southern, Goldfields, Midwest, and Perth regions who are keen to share the message about bowel screening with their communities.